MidnightPineapple/nikhilWorkflow/README.md

 *By Nikhil Gowda, Sam Chen, Dr. Xiao-Ning Zhang*

 ---
-> Feel free to download or fork this repository for your use and modification.
+> Feel free to download or fork this repository for your use and customization.

 ### This workflow utilizes the following versions of each tool:
  - FastQC v0.11.5